 When you first find out about FODMAPs, it can seem overwhelming.
-But even if you’re sticking to a low-FODMAP diet, there are still lots of delicious options, including all meat and fish!
-While you have to watch what you use as seasoning, meat and fish themselves don’t contain any FODMAPs.
+But even if you’re sticking to a low-FODMAP diet, there are still lots of delicious options, including all meat, fish and eggs!
+While you have to watch what you use as seasoning, meat, fish and eggs themselves don’t contain any FODMAPs.

 A cobb salad is a great way to take advantage of FODMAP-free staples, like meat and eggs, while still getting plenty of vegetables.
 With just a few modifications to the traditional recipe, you’ve got yourself a quick, easy and filling low-FODMAP meal.